metaeducation/ren-cpp/doc/build.md

 You will still have to install and build Rebol.
 (TBD...)

 Once you've built Rebol, in Qt Creator open the CMakeLists.txt file.
 It should offer you a command line to type your settings into.
-To build RenCpp and Ren Garden type:
+To build Ren/C++ and Ren Garden type:

     -DCMAKE_BUILD_TYPE=Debug -DRUNTIME=rebol -DCLASSLIB_QT=1 -DGARDEN=yes